infobip/infobip-rtc-showcase/README.md

 ## Getting Started

-To start exploring and utilizing one or more RTC Showcase Apps, please refer to the documentations and installation instructions available in the subdirectories.
-You'll find detailed guidance on setting up the environment, running the applications, and testing the SDK features.
+Start exploring and utilizing one or more RTC Showcase Apps by following the [step-by-step guides in the Wiki](https://github.com/infobip/infobip-rtc-showcase/wiki).
+These guides provide detailed instructions on setting up the environment and running the applications.

-It is important to note that the prerequisite to running the Showcase Apps is running the [Token App](https://github.com/infobip/infobip-rtc-showcase/tree/master/token), available in both Node.js and Java.
-You can find detailed guidance on how to run the Token App in its respective subdirectory.